giovantenne/CG2-T1D/README.md

 You also can easily update the device firmware by downloading the latest version, if needed, from the following link: https://github.com/giovantenne/CG2-T1D/releases

-You can check the firmware version you are currently running  by simply  looking at the display during the booting process, below the bitcoin logo.
+You can check the firmware version you are currently running  by simply  looking at the display during the booting process, below the logo.

 ## Video